#

 Welcome to the Leaders in Indigenous Pharmacy Profession Education (LIPPE) Network!

-The network is dedicated to transforming the pharmacist workforce by enabling Indigenous leadership in the delivery of pharmacist education.
+Our vision is to transform the pharmacist workforce by enabling Indigenous leadership in the delivery of pharmacist education and the practice of pharmacy.

 Culturally safe pharmacy practice can only be achieved when Indigenous leadership is empowered so that Indigenous values can shape the context of service delivery.